michaeldegraaff/blog/content/entity_composer_templates.md

     Name = "MyPropertyName",
     DisplayName = "My example property",
     OriginalType = "System.String",
-    IsRequired = false // By default a property is not required };
+    IsRequired = false, // By default a property is not required RawValue = "" // This is necesary to please the CatalogTemplateGenerator (present in XC9 update-3) };

+// The CatalogTemplateGenerator requires a DateTimeOffset to be filled with a compatible value (present in XC9 update-3) if (viewProperty.OriginalType == "System.DateTimeOffset") {
+    viewProperty.RawValue = System.DateTimeOffset.Now;
+}

 entityView.Properties.Add(viewProperty);